rbchan/applied-popdy/notes.md

 ## For 2026

+- More examples!
+  * Longer class periods should provide opportunity

 - Make the R part of the harvest lab easier for undergrads.
 Need more incremental developtment.

 - Discuss various types of competition, eg resource, interference, exploitative